 Local government should also note that the Review recommended that employees be taxed on readily valued fringe benefits.
-This will, if adopted, have implications for the structuring of salary packages for senior local government staff, and hence the goal of further developing a high quality local government workforce.
-The exemption from fringe benefits tax that currently applies to local government is a valuable tool in rewarding senior staff employed in the sector and any changes to the current position should be carefully monitored.
+51 This will if adopted have implications for the structuring of salary packages for senior local government staff and hence the goal of developing a high quality local government workforce.
+The recommendation may also present the opportunity to raise the differences in the current tax treatment of fringe benefits for not-for profit organisations and local government.